-John Abelson, Ph.D.
-(Chemistry)

-William Allison, Ph.D.
-(Chemistry)

 Willie C. Brown, Ph.D.
-(Biology)

-Edward A. Dennis, Ph.D.
-(Chemistry)

-John Elovson, Ph.D.
-(Biology)

-D. John Faulkner, Ph.D.
-(Marine Chemistry)

-Stephen H. Howell, Ph.D.
-(Biology)

-Ramon Pinon, Ph.D.
-(Biology)

-Paul A. Price, Ph.D.
-(Biology)

-Immo Scheffler, Ph.D.
-(Biology)

-Douglas W. Smith, Ph.D.
-(Biology)

-Susan S. Taylor, Ph.D.
-(Chemistry)

-Raymond C. Valentine, Ph.D.
-(Chemistry) (in Residence)

-Lemuel Bowie, Ph.D., Assistant Adjunct Professor of Chemistry

-- Melvin Cohn, Ph.D., Adjunct Professor of Biology

-- Walter Eckhart, Ph.D., Associate AAEAACT Professor of Biology

-- Robert Holley, Ph.D., Adjunct Professor of Chemistry

-- Yasuo Hotta, Ph.D., Associate Research Biologist

-- Frank M. Huennekens, Ph.D., Adjunct Professor of Biology

-- G. David Novelli, Ph.D., Adjunct Professor of Chemistry

-- Leslie E. Orgel, Ph.D., Adjunct Professor of Chemistry

-- John Spizizen, Ph.D., Adjunct Professor of Biology
+(Biology) John Elovson, Ph.D.
+(Biology) Stephen H. Howell, Ph.D.
+(Biology) John Leong, Ph.D.
+(Chemistry) Ramon Piñon, Ph.D.
+(Biology) Paul A. Price, Ph.D.
+(Biology) Immo Scheffler, Ph.D.
+(Biology) Douglas W. Smith, Ph.D.
+(Biology) Susan S. Taylor, Ph.D.
+(Chemistry) - Lemuel Bowie, Ph.D., Assistant Adjunct Professor of Chemistry - Melvin Cohn, Ph.D., Adjunct Professor of Biology - Walter Eckhart, Ph.D., Associate AAEAACT Professor of Biology - Nathan Gochman, Ph.D., Associate Adjunct Professor of Chemistry - Robert Holley, Ph.D., Adjunct Professor of Chemistry - Yasuo Hotta, Ph.D.
+Research Biologist - Frank M. Huennekens, Ph.D., Adjunct Professor of Biology - G. David Novelli, Ph.D., Adjunct Professor of Chemistry - Leslie E. Orgel, Ph.D., Adjunct Professor of Chemistry - John Spizizen, Ph.D., Adjunct Professor of Biology

-The Undergraduate Program The Departments of Biology and Chemistry both offer undergraduate courses in Biochemistry.
-The specialization in Biochemistry for Biology majors and therecommended courses are discussed in the Biology section of this catalog.
-The Chemistry Department offers a major in Chemistry with a concentration in Biochemistry described below.
-This program is designed for those wishing to major in Chemistry but with an emphasis on Biochemistry.
+The Undergraduate Program The Departments of Biology and Chemistry both offer undergraduate courses in biochemistry.
+The specialization in biochemistry for biology majors and the recommended courses are discussed in the biology section of this catalog.
+The Department of Chemistry offers a major in chemistry with a concentration in biochemistry described below.
+This program is designed for those wishing to major in chemistry but with an emphasis on biochemistry.
 With the options indicated, it is suitable for premedical students.
-The core biochemistry offering is a five quarter sequence starting in the Winter of the junior year consisting of Chemistry 113, 114, 115, 116, 118.
+The core biochemistry offering is a five quarter sequence starting in the winter of the junior year consisting of Chemistry 113, 114, 115, 116, 118.

 Major Program in Chemistry For Premedical and Biochemistry Concentrators

 FALL WINTER SPRING

-Junior Year -
+Junior Year

-(Org) Chem 141A Chem 1418• (Phy) Chem 131 (Bio) Chem 114 Chem 141C• Chem 132•• (Bio) Chem 115
+(Org) Chem 141A Chem 141B• Chem 141C·

+(Phy) Chem 131 Chem 132-

+(Bio) Chem 114 (Bio) Chem 115

-(Org L)Chem 143A Chem 143B (Bio L) Chem 112•••
+(Org L) Chem 143A Chem 143B (Bio L)

+Chem 112-

-(Phy L) Chem 105A••••
+(Phy L)

+Chem 105A-

+Senior Year

-Senior Year (Bio) Chem 118 (Bio) Chem 116 (Bio) Chem 113
+(Bio) Chem 118 (Bio) Chem 116 (Bio) Chem 113

-(Inorg) Chem 120A
+(Inorg) Chem 120A ••

-Premedical students are advised to take 3 upper division Biology courses.
-These may be counted as electives and should include Biology 101 (Genetics) Fall of the Junior year.
+Premedical students are advised to take 3 upper division biology courses.
+These may be counted as electives and should include Biology 101 (Genetics) fall of the junior year.
 Electives from among the following courses:

-Chemistry 117, 120B, 130, 145, or Biology 101, 110B, 111, 114, 117.
+Chemistry 117, 119, 120B, 130, 145, or Biology 101, 110B, 111, 114, 117.
 Chemistry 199 may not be substituted for required or elective courses.
-Students are encouraged to take Chemistry 199 in the senior year. •Students who have had Chemistry 140A, 140B or equivalent need not take 141B, 141C, but should take 141A. ••Chemistry 130 may be substituted for those who took it prior to or during 1974-75. •••Chemistry 105B or 143C may be substituted.
+Students are encouraged to take Chemistry 199 in the senior year.

+•Students who have had Chemistry 140A, 140B or equivalent need not take 141B, 141C, but should take 141A.

+-Chemistry 130 may be substituted for those who took it prior to or during 1974-75.

+-Chemistry 105B or 143C may be substituted.

-••••May be taken Senior year.
+-May be taken Senior year.